 The statistics surrounding loans for veterinary bills show that this method of payment is still in the minority.
 Around 5% of pet owners use loans to pay for routine vet visits and emergencies.

-Generation Z types are over twice as likely to take out a loan for vet bills (9%) than both millennials (5%), Generation X (4%), and Boomers (1%).
+Generation Z types are over twice as likely to take out a loan for vet costs (9%) as both millennials (5%), Generation X (4%), and Boomers (1%).

 How Much Does Vet Care Cost?